formalblocks/DbC-GPT-v2/assets/file_search/erc7683_interface.md

     /**
      * @notice Resolves a specific OnchainCrossChainOrder into a generic ResolvedCrossChainOrder
      * @dev Intended to improve standardized integration of various order types and settlement contracts
-     * @dev MUST be a view function
-     * @dev User MUST be msg.sender
-     * @dev originChainId MUST be current chain
+     * @dev Consider: return value relationships to input parameters, orderId computation
-     * @dev MUST preserve fillDeadline from input order
+     * @dev Focus on direct field mappings from order to resolvedOrder
+     * @dev Use msg.sender for user field, SUPPORTED_CHAIN_ID for originChainId
      * @param order The OnchainCrossChainOrder definition
      * @return ResolvedCrossChainOrder hydrated order data including the inputs and outputs of the order */